Metro Transit (Minnesota): History

 In 1994, MTC became a division of the Metropolitan Council, prompting a name change to Metropolitan Council Transit Operations (MCTO).
 Realizing the new name was not embraced by the public, the agency rebranded itself in late 1997 to Metro Transit.
 The effort was to create a "new name for a new beginning" in a period where support for light rail transit was beginning to peak.
 In 1998, Hennepin County Commissioner and Hennepin County Regional Rail Authority chairman Peter McLaughlin and Congressman Martin Sabo respectively secured local and federal funding for the Hiawatha Line.
 A year later Governor Jesse Ventura was able to secure state funding.
-Light rail began operation on June 26, 2004, just over 50 years since the last regular-service streetcar ran on June 19, 1954 under Twin City Lines.
+Light rail began operation on June 26, 2004, just over 50 years since the last regular-service streetcar ran on June 19, 1954, under Twin City Lines.
 Heavy-rail commuter service began on November 14, 2009, with the Northstar Line.

 Metro Transit does not cover the whole Twin Cities area.
 Bus service in the suburbs was being cut back in the early 1980s and suburb-to-suburb service was limited (an issue that remains today).
 In 1986, cities and counties in the seven-county metropolitan area were given the option to run their own bus services and leave the MTC system.
 About 17.5% of the area which has regular route transit service is served by these six other "opt out" transit systems.
 About 5% of the system is contracted to private transit providers.

 Funding

 Metro Transit currently receives the majority of its funding from the State Motor Vehicle Sales Tax, the State General Fund, fares and federal revenues.
-Metro Transit prepares an annual calendar budget, but most of its subsidy comes from state funds, on a July 1 biennial budget.
+Metro Transit prepares an annual calendar budget, but most of its funding comes from state funds, on a July 1 biennial budget.
 Between 2001 and 2006, reductions in state general funds and state motor vehicle sales tax collections forced a set of service cuts, fare increases and fuel surcharges, all of which reduced ridership.

 Local policy requires that one third of the system's funding is to come from fares and current operations slightly exceed that level.
-Since 1 October 2008, fares on all buses and trains increased by 25 cents.
+Since October 1, 2008, fares on all buses and trains increased by 25 cents.
 Express routes cost more (on limited-stop portions) and certain eligible individuals (such as riders with disabilities) may ride for $1.
-Many of the fares are more expensive during rush hour periods.
-For instance, a rush-hour ride on an express bus costs $3.25, as opposed to $2.50 for non-rush hours.
+Many of the fares used to be more expensive during rush hour periods.
+For instance, a rush-hour ride on an express bus used to cost $3.25, as opposed to $2.50 for non-rush hours.